Liaison Office vs Branch vs Subsidiary vs Private Limited: How to Choose Your India Entry Route

 First, clear up the terminology

-Many foreign management teams treat “subsidiary” and “private limited” as two separate India entry options.
-In practice, that is usually the wrong mental model.
+Many foreign management teams treat “subsidiary” and “private limited” as two separate options for entering India.
+In reality, that is not the right way to look at it.

-A subsidiary describes the ownership relationship.
-It means the Indian entity is controlled by the foreign parent.
-A private limited company describes the Indian legal form.
+A subsidiary refers to the ownership structure.
+It simply means the Indian entity is controlled by a foreign parent company.
+On the other hand, a private limited company refers to the legal structure of the entity in India.

-In many cases, the foreign parent decides India entry route by incorporating a private limited company that becomes its wholly owned subsidiary or majority-owned subsidiary.
-That is why “subsidiary vs private limited” is often less a strategic fork and more a terminology issue.
+In most cases, a foreign parent enters India by incorporating a private limited company, which then becomes either a wholly owned subsidiary or a majority owned subsidiary.
+This is why the “subsidiary vs private limited” debate is often not a real strategic choice, but rather a misunderstanding of terminology.

 Under the Companies Act, a private company limits its members to 200, and a private company must have at least two directors.
 Every company must also have at least one director who stays in India for at least 182 days during the financial year.